vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 \[The *sādhaka* \] must place the *arghya* between the *śrīcakra* and himself on \[a fi gure\] of six angles inside a square, O Beloved of the gods\!

-//98// where, after having worshipped the six *āsanas* and having honored successively inside the triangle the four *pīṭ has* Kā, Pū, Jā, O, //99// he must sacrifi ce on the place of the *arghya* to the ten *kalās* of Fire.
+//98// where, after having worshipped the six *āsanas* and having honored successively inside the triangle the four *pīṭhas* Kā, Pū, Jā, O, //99// he must sacrifi ce on the place of the *arghya* to the ten *kalās* of Fire.

 *śrīcakrasyātmanaś caiva madhye tvarghyaṁ pratiṣṭ hayet* /